johnnyodonnell/bscp-writeup/Readme.md

 ### Comparison to OSWE

-The OSWE and BSCP test a very similar set of skills, and the OSWE is quite a bit harder than the BSCP.
+The OSWE and BSCP require a very similar set of skills, and the OSWE is quite a bit harder than the BSCP.
 For the BSCP, you have an extremely powerful tool (Burp Suite Professional) at your disposal for finding vulnerabilities; whereas, for the OSWE, all vulnerabilites